dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 #### Battery Energy Density

 DJI provides two series of batteries for the Inspire and Matrice product lines.
 The TB47 series is the default 99 Wh battery that comes with all aircraft.
 The TB48 series is a 130 Wh battery.
-While the TB48 battery has a 10-15% higher energy density, it can be less practical since batteries of >100 Wh often have transport restrictions.
+While the TB48 battery has a 10-15% higher energy density, it is less practical as batteries >100 Wh often have transport restrictions.

-Using a battery with a higher energy density will always translate to longer flight time, if all else is kept constant.
-However, as the TB48 battery is a little heavier than the TB47 battery, it is important to note that its use will restrict the maximum custom payload capacity.
-This is particularly noticeable on the Matrice series, when using more than one battery.
+Using a battery with a higher energy density will always translate to longer flight time if all else is kept constant.
+However, as the TB48 battery is a little heavier than the TB47 battery, it is important to remember that its use will restrict the maximum custom payload.
+This is particularly noticeable on the Matrice series of products when using more than one battery.

 #### Using More Batteries